 "Eighty percent of visitors that come to Miami go in the water while they're here," said Rachel Silverstein, executive director of Miami Waterkeeper, a non-profit organization that advocates for clean water.
 "So it's a really critical part of our culture, our economy and why people want to live in Miami as well, and of course, to visit, especially for spring break."

-As that water starts to rise because of climate change, the Miami area and many other coastal destinations are trying to figure out ways to adapt and keep those beaches spring breakers love so much around for generations to come.
+As that water rises because of climate change, the Miami area and many other coastal destinations are trying to figure out ways to adapt and keep those beaches spring breakers love so much around for generations to come.

 What future spring breakers can expect